Henry Rathbone: Lincoln assassination

-Shortly thereafter, he passed out due to blood loss.
+Shortly thereafter, Rathbone passed out due to blood loss.
 Harris arrived soon after and held Rathbone's head in her lap while he lay semiconscious.
 When surgeon Charles Leale, who had been attending Lincoln, finally examined Rathbone, it was realized that his wound was more serious than initially thought.
 Booth had cut him nearly to the bone and severed an artery.
-Rathbone was taken home while Harris remained with Mary Lincoln as the president lay dying over the next eight hours.
-This death vigil lasted through the night until Lincoln died at 7:22 a.m.
+Rathbone was taken home.
+Harris remained with Mary Lincoln as the president lay in a comatose state over the next nine hours before he died on the morning of April 15.